abmaelrodrigo/open-weather-backendtest/README.md

 👋 Hello!

 # Project description
-Explore the Open Weather API (https://openweathermap.org/current) by making requests to test the following functionalities:
+This project aims to explore the Open Weather API (https://openweathermap.org/current) by making requests to test the following functionalities:

 - Current weather data by latitude and longitude;
 - Current weather data by city name, city ID and zip code;